Bug report #4030

 Putting the #define list within #ifndef OpenBSD (see attached patches) fixes the build for me, but i'm puzzled.
 I understand why the #defines are here to avoid symbol conflicts, but i don't understand why it fails to build.

-#1 Updated by Sandro Furieri about 9 years ago just a basic explanation; libspatialite comes in two
+#1 Updated by Sandro Furieri over 9 years ago just a basic explanation; libspatialite comes in two